Sama-Bajau: Ethnonym

 Historically in the Philippines, the term Sama referred to the more land-oriented and settled Sama–Bajau groups, while Bajau referred only to more sea-oriented, boat-dwelling, nomadic groups.
 Even these distinctions are fading as the majority of Sama-Bajau have long since abandoned boat living, most for Sama-style piling houses in the coastal shallows.

 Sama is believed to have originated from the Austronesian root word sama meaning "together", "same", or "kin".
 The exact origin of the exonym Bajau is unclear.
-Some authors have proposed that it is derived from a corruption of the Malay word berjauh ('getting further apart' or 'the state of being away').
+Some authors have proposed that it is derived from a corruption of the Malay word berjauh ('getting further apart' or 'the state of being away') or in Indonesian word it means boat dwelling.
 Other possible origins include the Brunei Malay word bajaul, which means "to fish".
 The term Bajau has pejorative connotations in the Philippines, indicating poverty in comparison to the term Sama, especially since it is used most commonly to refer to poverty-stricken Sama-Bajau who make a living through begging.

 British administrators in Sabah classified the Sama-Bajau as "Bajau" and labelled them as such in their birth certificates.
-Thus, the Sama-Bajau in Malaysia may sometimes self-identify as "Bajau" or even "Malay" (though the preferred term is "Sama"), for political reasons.
-This is due to the government recognition of the Sama-Bajau as legally Bumiputera (indigenous native) under the name "Bajau".
-This ensures easy access to the special privileges granted to ethnic Malays.
+Thus, the Sama-Bajau in Malaysia may sometimes self-identify as "Bajau".
+The Malaysian government recognizes the Sama-Bajau as legally Bumiputera under the "Bajau" subgroup which guarantees easy access to the special sociopolitical privileges also granted to Malaysian Malays; to a point of them identifying as "Malay" for political reasons.
 This is especially true for recent Moro Filipino migrants.
 The indigenous Sama-Bajau in Malaysia have also started labelling themselves as their ancestors called themselves, such as Simunul.

-In the 17th-century, the Spanish priest Francisco Combés calls the Sama-Bajau as the Lutao ("he who floats in the water") in his Historia de las Islas de Mindanao, Iolo, y sus adyacentes (1667), and describes them as building houses on the sea because they "hate land".
+In the 17th-century, the Spanish priest Francisco Combés calls the Sama-Bajau as the Lutao ("[people who] float on water") in his Historia de las Islas de Mindanao, Iolo, y sus adyacentes (1667), and describes them as building houses on the sea because they "hate land".
 They were described as being the subjects of the Sultanates of Sulu and Maguindanao, and they were esteemed for their shipbuilding skills and were commonly hired as crews of warships.